TUI AG narrows loss as tourists return to N Africa

 "I regret this situation very much and I really cross my fingers that people are coming back and decide to book a holiday in Greece," Baier said.

-TUI AG reported a second quarter loss of 224 million euros (179.1 million pounds), compared with expectations for a loss of 245 million euros in a Reuters poll.
+TUI AG (TUIGn.DE) reported a second quarter loss of 224 million euros, compared with expectations for a loss of 245 million euros in a Reuters poll.

 Travel companies traditionally post a loss over the period, with profits only coming as payments arrive for summer holidays.